THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 If you are self-confident and assertive in your leadership, you may be a Driver.
 Are you a mature Driver, however?
 Or do you harbor derailing tendencies?

-If your leadership style fits this bill, you are not just a Driver.
-You are a successful Driver.
+If your leadership style fits this description, you are not just a Driver but a successful Driver.

 The Driver Leadership Style

-The top priority of a Driver is to get things done.
-Drivers like to finish what they start.
-And they are strong finishers.
-Being focused on the outcome doesn’t prevent drivers from juggling several tasks while retaining efficiency.
+A driver’s top priority is getting things done.
+Drivers like to finish what they start, and they are strong finishers.
+Focusing on the outcome doesn’t prevent drivers from juggling several tasks while retaining efficiency.
 Effective problem-solving is second nature for Drivers.

 Drivers expect similar abilities and commitment from their team members.
 Those who fail to live up to their expectations inevitably draw their ire.

-Their dedication to accumulating work-related accomplishments is one of the weaknesses of Driver leaders.
+One weakness of Driver leaders is their dedication to accumulating work-related accomplishments.
 When they sense that others aren’t as committed to a cause as they are, conflicts spring up, and toxicity ensues.

 Leadership coaching can help Drivers optimize their goal-setting by strengthening their maturity and practicality-facing leadership skills.